4. User installed software

 [user@login-x:~]$ srun -c 2 -p free --pty /bin/bash -i

-On interactive node, load conda module and initialize conda, then create and activate the new environment and install desired software:
+On interactive node, load conda module and initialize conda, then create new environment:

 Collecting package metadata (current_repodata.json): done